Home

 Also a good auction database is updated.
 There are lots of auctions that come and go all over the country due to either seasonal inventory or sudden acquisition of surplus inventory.
 Beware of outdated auction sources.
 You'll get a lot of dead links in these sources.
 If they don't advertise an updated database don't expect one.

-Check out Auctions Pass as they have close to about every Federal, State, and Local auction available.
-I regularly check out their auction data base for recent auction listings.
+Check out GovernmentAuctions.org as they have close to about every Federal, State, and Local auction available.
+Along with Boat Auctions Direct I regularly check out their auction inventory base for recent auction listings.

 I live in Florida and have been able to find US Government boat auctions that offer various seized assets in the state of Florida that I was not able to find elsewhere.